JanneMattila/JanneMattila/README.md

 ### Hello there!

 I'm Cloud Solution Architect at Microsoft focusing on Azure application development.
-You can also find me in [Twitter](https://twitter.com/janne_mattila) and [LinkedIn](https://www.linkedin.com/in/jannemattila/).
+You can find me in [Twitter](https://twitter.com/janne_mattila) and [LinkedIn](https://www.linkedin.com/in/jannemattila/).

 Here are links to my old blogs:
 - [dev.to/janne_mattila](https://dev.to/janne_mattila/)